Richarlison: International career

-In September 2022, Richarlison had a banana thrown at him as he was celebrating a goal during a friendly in Paris against Tunisia, as a form of racial abuse.
+In September 2022, Richarlison had a banana thrown at him, a form of racial abuse, as he was celebrating a goal during a friendly in Paris against Tunisia.

 Richarlison was named in the Brazil squad for the 2022 FIFA World Cup in Qatar.
 On 24 November he scored a brace, including a scissor kick, in a 2–0 opening win over Serbia.
 He scored his third goal of the tournament in a 4–1 win against South Korea in the round of 16 on 5 December.
 Four days later, Brazil were eliminated by Croatia in the quarter-finals, following a 4–2 penalty shoot-out loss after a 1–1 draw.

+Style of play

+Richarlison is primarily deployed as a centre-forward, though he is also capable of playing as a left winger or second striker.

+He is noted for his strength, aerial ability and off-the-ball movement, frequently attacking crosses and operating inside the penalty area.
+Richarlison is also recognised for his defensive contribution, regularly pressing opposition defenders and tracking back when required.
+Previous managers such as Carlo Ancelotti and Ange Postecoglou have utilised Richarlison as a chaos agent to effectively disrupt backlines.
+His effectiveness is largely derived from positioning, anticipation, and intensity rather than creative playmaking; despite flaws in his game, his work rate has never been questioned.

+Following his heroics at the 2022 FIFA World Cup, including winning the Goal of the Tournament, Richarlison earned positive comparisons to Ronaldo.

+Richarlison has gained a polarising reputation for his personality on and off the field.
+His on-field antics include drawing fouls, getting involved in scuffles and provocative celebrations while off the pitch.
+He has a strong presence on social media, often involving himself in meme culture and even controversies.
+He is also known for his distinctive "pigeon" goal celebration which has been featured in the FIFA series of video games.

 Personal life

-Richarlison donates 10% of his salary to the Instituto Padre Roberto Lettieri, a home for cancer patients in Barretos, São Paulo state, and also supports 100 families in his hometown.
+Richarlison donates 10% of his salary to the Instituto Padre Roberto Lettieri, a home for cancer patients in Barretos, São Paulo state and also supports 100 families in his hometown.
 In November 2021, he called for his fellow professional footballers to take COVID-19 vaccines and ignore misinformation on the topic, citing the death of his first coach Sebastião José da Silva.
 Though he did not endorse any candidate or party in the 2022 Brazilian general election, he spoke out on social justice issues such as the environment, police violence and human rights.

-In March 2024, Richarlison said that he struggled with depression following Brazil's elimination from the 2022 World Cup and even considered quitting football as a result; he sought counseling to help him cope with his poor mental health.
+In March 2024, Richarlison said that he struggled with depression following Brazil's elimination from the 2022 World Cup, and even considered quitting football as a result; he sought counselling to help him cope with his poor mental health.
 He also urged other players to seek therapy for their struggles with mental illness.

 Richarlison has been in a relationship with Brazilian influencer Amanda Araujo since 2023.
-The couple have a child together, born 15 June 2025.
+The couple have a child together, born on 15 June 2025.

+In 2026, Richarlison confirmed he had obtained British citizenship.